-Civil unrest and/or armed conflict in neighbouring countries (Somalia, Ethiopia and Eritrea) may also negatively affect the security situation.
+Civil unrest or armed conflict in neighbouring countries (Somalia, Ethiopia and Eritrea) may also negatively affect the security situation.

-Border with Eritrea: We strongly advise you not to travel to the border with Eritrea.
+Border with Eritrea: We strongly advise you not to travel within ten kilometres of the border with Eritrea.
 There were military clashes between Djibouti and Eritrea in June 2008 and further conflict is possible.
 You should monitor local information sources for up-to-date reports.